Updated May 9, 2021

 It’s essential to look at the phrasing of the pet insurance policy when choosing a company.
 Companies like ASPCA base all reimbursements on the average cost in the region, rather than the invoice.
 That means if you were to file a claim for an $8,000 chiropractic operation, but the average cost in your area for the same procedure was $4,000, ASPCA would only reimburse you based on the average price.
 If a company bases its reimbursements on the local average, rather than the actual invoice, it might not be cost-effective to choose a low reimbursement rate.

 Payout limits are the maximum amount of money an insurance company will pay toward your pet’s care.
-Depending on the company, policyholders may choose the maximum amount per diagnosis, per year, or even for the lifetime of their pet.
+Most companies have annual limits, but some have lifetime limits or limits per diagnosis.
 Payout limits are one of the most important aspects of a coverage plan, and they can range anywhere from $2,000 to $150,000.
 Many companies also offer an unlimited payout limit.

 Typically, the lower the payout limit, the lower the monthly premium.
 Still, choosing a low payout limit can impact access to the best veterinary care.
 If you were to choose a $2,000 payout limit, but your cat needed emergency care that cost $10,000, you would have to pay $8,000 out of pocket.